Policy on Policies

 All proposed policies or changes thereto, shall be requested and considered only in the proposed format set forth in Policy Development Template under Appendix A of this Policy on Policies and under the procedures outlined herein.

-No policy or implementing procedure, regardless of origin or subject matter, may be adopted that is inconsistent with or expands the obligations of the College under official College-wide policies without the written approval of the President or, in the case of policies that would fall within the powers and authorities of the Board of Trustees, without the written approval of the Board of Trustees.
+No policy or implementing procedure, regardless of origin or subject matter, may be adopted that is inconsistent with or expands the obligations of the University under official University-wide policies without the written approval of the President or, in the case of policies that would fall within the powers and authorities of the Board of Trustees, without the written approval of the Board of Trustees.

-Furthermore, in the event of a conflict between a College-wide policy and an Administrative/Departmental policy, the College-wide policy will take precedence.
+Furthermore, in the event of a conflict between a University-wide policy and an Administrative/Departmental policy, the University-wide policy will take precedence.

-Non-academic College-wide policies can originate in the Cabinet and be approved by the President, following close consultation and collaboration with the appropriate Department, Office, or non-Cabinet administrator or officer.
+Non-academic University-wide policies can originate in the Cabinet and be approved by the President, following close consultation and collaboration with the appropriate Department, Office, or non-Cabinet administrator or officer.

 Academic Affairs and Faculty Governance Policy Development